 - Teens who use e-cigarettes may be more likely to take up smoking regular cigarettes.

-There is not enough information about e-cigarettes to know if they are safe or harmful.
+There is emerging information about e-cigarettes to suggest they are harmful.
 Until more is known about their long-term effects, the FDA and the American Cancer Association recommend steering clear of these devices.

 If you are trying to quit smoking, your best bet is to use FDA-approved smoking cessation aids.
 These include: